ModelValidationProgram/MVP-NonClinalAF/sim_outputs_meta/README.md

-*`cor_RDAcausal_RDloadings_tempPhen` For an RDA based on causal loci, the correlation between (a linear prediction of the weighted RDA loadings) and (the individual's temp phenotype)
-*`cor_RDAcausal_RDloadings_salPhen` For an RDA based on causal loci, the correlation between (a linear prediction of the weighted RDA loadings) and (the individual's sal phenotype)
-*`cor_RDAalloutliers_RDloadings_tempPhen` For an RDA based on all outlier loci, the correlation between (a linear prediction of the weighted RDA loadings) and (the individual's temp phenotype)
-*`cor_RDAalloutliers_RDloadings_salPhen` For an RDA based on all outlier loci, the correlation between (a linear prediction of the weighted RDA loadings) and (the individual's sal phenotype)
-*`cor_RDAallSNPs_RDloadings_tempPhen` For an RDA based on all SNP (neutral and causal) loci, the correlation between (a linear prediction of the weighted RDA loadings) and (the individual's temp phenotype)
+*`cor_RDA500_RDloadings_tempPhen` For an RDA based on 500 random loci, the correlation between (a linear prediction of the weighted RDA loadings) and (the individual's temp phenotype)
-*`cor_RDAallSNPs_RDloadings_salPhen` For an RDA based on all SNP (neutral and causal) loci, the correlation between (a linear prediction of the weighted RDA loadings) and (the individual's sal phenotype)
+*`cor_RDA500_RDloadings_salPhen` For an RDA based on 500 random loci, the correlation between (a linear prediction of the weighted RDA loadings) and (the individual's salinity phenotype)